Muskaanbafna/Data-Analysis-of-Cars-using-python/README.md

 Heapmap is used to find the correlation between the features.

 Scatter plot grid of more numerical variable is done to  investigate the realtion in more detail

+ANALYSIS 4

+Univariant Analysis is done between:
+Cylinders
+Displacement
+Wheelbase
+Fuel_Tank_Capacity
+Power
+Price

+Bivariant Analysis is done between:

+Price,Make
+Model,Make of cars.
+Correlation between the features of cars is done to get indepth analysis.

+Seabron catplot provides access to several axes-level functions that show the relationship between a numerical and one or more categorical variables.

+Seaborn Catplot is shown between Make , Price , Type of cars.

+Pairplot helps to form some simple classification models by drawing some simple lines or make linear separation in the data-set.

+Pairplot between Fuel_Tank_Capacity,Displacement,Price,Power is shown